 Is It St. Patty or St. Paddy?
-Chances Are, You’re Getting it All Wrong
+Chances Are, You’re Getting It Wrong

-St. Patrick’s Day 2020 is Tuesday, March 17—be sure you’re spelling your celebratory posts and messages correctly, or you may get pinched.
+St. Patrick’s Day 2021 is Wednesday, March 17—be sure you’re spelling your celebratory posts and messages correctly, or you might get pinched.

 Is it St. Patty or St. Paddy?